obsidianmd/obsidian-help/en/Editing and formatting/Properties.md

 ### Templates

 You can add properties to [[Templates]].
-When you insert a template into the active note, your note will automatically add all the properties from the template.
+When you insert a template into the active note, all the properties from the template will be added to the note.
 Obsidian will also merge any properties that exist in your note with properties in the template.

 ### Display modes